 ADHD and Learning Disabilities

 Teen brain function is impacted by the early use of drugs and alcohol.
-Consequently, substance abuse can cause increased aggression in teens.
+Consequently, substance use can cause increased aggression in teens.

 How to Cope with Aggression in Teens